Key Takeaway

 One of the best parts?
 You don’t need to be a yoga expert to join in!
 Gentle yoga welcomes everyone, even beginners.
 It’s all about finding your flow and enjoying the moment.

 Gentle yoga helps relieve stress and anxiety, which is something we all could use more of, right?
-Plus, it’s a fantastic way to improve flexibility and balance—two things that become super important as we age.
+Plus, it’s a fantastic way to improve flexibility and stability—two things that become super important as we age.
 So, if you’re looking for a calming practice, gentle yoga is a must-try!

-3. Restorative Yoga
+3. Restorative Yoga for Seniors

 Restorative yoga is like a mini-vacation for your mind and body.
 I discovered this form of yoga during a busy time in my life, and it was a real eye-opener.
 Imagine lying on a mat, supported by pillows and blankets, while you gently stretch and breathe.
 It’s pure bliss!